-Open Source Communities: The New Social Networks
+Open Source: The New Social Networks

 How GitHub and Discord replaced traditional forums as the primary spaces for developer collaboration and community building.